lapalme/gophipy/README.md

 * `GoPhiPy.pdf` : paper describing the rationale and design of `GoPhiPy`

 ## AMR files
-Text files containing AMRs for developing and testing in three directories which are not given here because some of them have copyrights:
+Text files containing AMRs for developing and testing in three directories some of which are not given here because of copyrights:

 * `amr_annotation_3.0` : should be filled with content downloaded [from LDC](https://catalog.ldc.upenn.edu/LDC2020T02 "Abstract Meaning Representation (AMR) Annotation Release 3.0  - Linguistic Data Consortium")
 * `amr-examples` : examples gathered for developing GoPhiPy: